- PAYMENT DUE DATES, BALANCES AND OTHER IMPORTANT PAYMENT INFORMATION IS AVAILABLE ON CAMPUSNET.

 FEDERAL REGULATIONS PROHIBIT THE USE OF CURRENT FINANCIAL AID FOR PAYMENT OF PAST-DUE CHARGES.
 STUDENTS MAY NOT USE CURRENT OR FUTURE FINANCIAL AID OVER $200 TO REPAY A DEBT FROM A PRIOR ACADEMIC YEAR.
 Federal Financial Aid will automatically pay your current academic year institution charges (i.e. tuition, fees, room & board) and up to $200 of any prior academic year charges.
 Non-Federal funds (private loans) can be used to pay a prior term balance.

-The University assesses a $100 late charge on every student account each month if payment in full or enrollment in a payment plan with an accompanying payment is not received before the first day of academic instruction.
+The University assesses a $100 late charge on every student account each month if payment in full or enrollment in a payment plan with an accompanying payment is not received by the due date.
 Students enrolled in a budget payment plan are assessed a $50 late fee each month a payment is late or only a partial payment is received.
-Failure to pay amounts due may result in the referral of outstanding balances to a third party billing company or collection agency; additional fees may be assessed at that time.
-Cleveland State University utilizes a third party agent, ECSI to report unpaid balances over $1,000 to the national credit bureaus.
+Failure to pay amounts due will result in the certificaion of outstanding balances to the Ohio Attorney General's Office.
+Additional fees are assessed by the AG's Office and students are NOT PERMITTED to enroll until a balance with the Attorney General's Office is paid in full.

 - For students on a Budget Payment Plan, please be aware that your first payment must be received BEFORE you are able to enroll on-line in a Budget Payment Plan.
 Your initial payment must include a minimum percentage of your current semester balance plus any previous amount due.